-A VPN is a secure connection between you and a VPN server.
-All your internet traffic is encrypted and you are mostly hidden on the internet and very hard to track, should someone want to spy on you.
+A VPN secures the internet connection between you and a VPN server.
+This is a computer on the internet run by a VPN provider.
+All the internet traffic between your computer and the VPN server is encrypted.
+This hides your activities and prevents anyone from spying on you or collecting browsing histories.
+You are mostly hidden on the internet and are very hard to track, should someone want to spy on you.

-VPNs are great for security.
-(See: 15 ways to increase the security of your Mac)
+VPNs are great for security and they are one of the 15 ways to increase the security of your Mac.

 macOS supports several VPN technologies and the main reason why VPN companies ask you to download an app to set up the service is convenience.
 The app configures the macOS settings and connects to the VPN server with a click or two.

-The software is a convenience and not an essential requirement.
-You can manually set up a VPN without any software at all.
-You just need to know the right settings.
+The software is a convenience and it makes it super simple to enable and disable VPN protection, but not an essential requirement.
+You can manually set up a VPN without any software at all and you just need to know the right settings.
 Also read: 5 ways to browse the web privately.

-To set up a VPN you need to know the server URL, the username and password.
+To set up a VPN in macOS you need to know the VPN server URL, the username and password.
 That’s it and macOS has everything you need.

 Google ‘free VPNs’ and you will find free VPN servers, but if it is not a reputable company running it, it is best to stay away from them.
 All your internet traffic goes through the VPN server, so you need someone you can trust.

-1 You can get a free account.
-It expires after 30 days, but then you can renew it and get another 30 days., and another and so on.
+- You can get a free account.
+It expires after 30 days, but then you can log in and renew it and get another 30 days, and another and so on.